 H&R Block makes it easy to import documents such as your W-2.
 With H&R Block Snap-a-Pic, you can take a picture of your W-2 with your phone and import it to your tax return.

-The H&R Block software walks you through an interview process about your income, expenses, and financial situation.
+The H&R Block software walks you through an interview process about your income, expenses and financial situation.
 This information is used to help find potential tax deductions.
 The entire tax return process is streamlined and easy.
-And it’s guaranteed to be 100% accurate and get you the maximum refund.
+It’s also guaranteed to be 100% accurate and get you the maximum refund.

 After You File Your Taxes

 Your job is almost over.
 Once you file your taxes, you have to either send the government a check for the amount you owe them or await your tax refund (the latter is better, of course!).

-I will also give you one more recommendation: keep a file of your tax-related documents up to date throughout the year.
-I simply keep a large manila envelope in my desk drawer and I place all relevant documents, forms, and receipts in there throughout the year (right after I scan them into a file folder organized by tax year).
+I will also give you one more recommendation: Keep a file of your tax-related documents up-to-date throughout the year.
+I keep a large manila envelope in my desk drawer and place all relevant documents, forms and receipts in there throughout the year (right after I scan them into a file folder organized by tax year).

-This ensures you keep all your tax documents up to date throughout the year.
-It will save you a lot of time when it comes time to file your taxes next year.
+This ensures you keep all your tax documents up-to-date throughout the year.
+It will save you a lot of time when you file your taxes next year.
 Here is an overview of my tax organization system.

 What Are You Waiting For?
 Let’s Get Started!

 Filing your tax return doesn’t have to be difficult.
 Get started with this tax prep checklist, gather your documents, and then start with your return.

-Using a tax prep software program like H&R Block will guide you through a step-by-step interview process to make sure you don’t miss any potential sources of income, tax deductions, or other relevant information.
+Using a tax prep software program will guide you through a step-by-step interview process to make sure you don’t miss any potential sources of income, tax deductions or other relevant information.